-- 17.1 Where considered appropriate and on a priority basis, the Service Manager (Roads) should provide grit bins principally in urban areas.
-Grit bins which are not subject to vandalism may be left in position out with the winter period provided they do not significantly detract from the amenity of the area. - 17.2 Because of finite budgets and an increasing demand from the general public for provision of grit bins, the following criteria will be used when considering new requests. - i.
-Not on a street covered by a gritting route - ii.
-To be located on, or serve, a public road - iii.
-Location should have a steep gradient or bad bend etc. - iv.
-Should be of benefit to, or serve, several properties - v.
-The siting of a bin is acceptable to adjacent residents. - 17.3 The number of available grit bins is given in Appendix B. - 17.4 Current Council policy requires all new grit bins to be green in colour.
+- 17.1 Where considered appropriate and on a priority basis, the Service Manager (Roads & Transportation) should provide grit bins principally in urban areas.
+Grit bins which are not subject to vandalism may be left in position out with the winter period provided they do not significantly detract from the amenity of the area. - 17.2 Because of finite budgets and an increasing demand from the general public for provision of grit bins, the following criteria will be used when considering new requests. - (i) Not on a street covered by a gritting route. - (ii) To be located on, or serve, a public road. - (iii) Location should have a steep gradient or bad bend etc. - (iv) Should not be within 100 meters of an existing grit bin. - (v) Should be of benefit to, or serve, several properties. - (vi) The siting of a bin is acceptable to adjacent residents. - 17.3 The number of available grit bins is given in Appendix B. - 17.4 Current Council policy requires all new grit bins to be green in colour.

-Appendix A Contact Addresses & Telephone Numbers
+Appendix A - Contact Addresses & Telephone Numbers

-FOR CONTACT DURING NORMAL HOURS
+DURING NORMAL WORKING HOURS